Volkswriter: Description

 Camilo Wilson was an author and computer consultant who in 1981 planned to use the new IBM PC to write a book about the computer.
 One of the first to receive it in California, he purchased IBM's EasyWriter word processor—a launch title for the PC—and later said that its "horrors ... were such that I decided to write my own ... to get the book done".
-After writing the new application in Pascal in less than four months Wilson borrowed $15,000 to market it, and formed Lifetree Software with his girlfriend.
+After writing the new application in Pascal in less than four months Wilson borrowed $15,000 to market it, and formed Lifetree Software with his girlfriend, Honey Williams.
 Volkswriter debuted at the spring 1982 West Coast Computer Faire and, as Plainwriter, in a small listing in the first issue of PC Magazine.
 By the next issue Lifetree described the renamed Volkswriter in a full-page advertisement as "a high performance word processor" with which "you cannot erase data unintentionally".

 EasyWriter was so poor in quality that Volkswriter was for a while, as Andrew Fluegelman wrote in late 1982, "the only fully functioning word processor available for the PC".
 To compete with WordStar, which appeared on the PC six weeks after Volkswriter, Wilson emphasized its ease of use.
 By early 1984 Lifetree had 40,000 customers, $2 million in sales—about half to companies—27 employees, and released an enhanced $295 Volkswriter Deluxe, also ported to the Atari ST running OS-9 and, as GEM Write, to GEM.
 The company published versions of the software until May 1989 when due to profitability problems, the Volkswriter product line was sold to employees.
 The new company formed with the name Volkswriter Inc.

 Reception

 Fluegelman of PC Magazine wrote that "Like the inspiration for its name, VW doesn't go in for a lot of frills but performs essential functions very well".
 Although criticizing the lack of headers or footers, he stated "If I needed to have a novice using a word processor within an hour, Volkswriter would be my choice".
 In a May 1983 review of several IBM PC word processors, BYTE described Volkswriter as "simple in design ... quite straightforward to use for minor writing projects ... just enough features to get most jobs done".
 It noted Volkswriter's ability to run on a 64K computer and that it had the lowest price, $195, but advised those who primarily used their computers for word processing to consider other options.

+InfoWorld in 1984 said that Volkswriter Deluxe "approaches the standards of top" programs like WordStar.
+The magazine approved of its "flexible and powerful" formatting, and said that the amount of possible customization made it "invaluable for specialized application", but criticized the lack of documentation for printer configuration.

+In a 1987 review of low-cost word processors, PC said "Volkswriter Deluxe Plus is one of the best ... available at any price, which in this case is a paltry $99".
+The magazine approved of its configurability, tutorial and manual, and speed, "excellent" WYSIWYG, and UI similarity to Volkswriter 3.